 - A common cash flow model, which explores the impact of market and policy aspects of offshore wind in each country relative to the baseline technology description

-Based on insights gained through sensitivity analysis and model comparisons, Task 26 will identify characteristics of offshore wind cost models that could be of use to a range of stakeholders, including decision makers.
+Based on insights gained through sensitivity analysis and model comparisons, Task 26 will identify characteristics of offshore wind cost models that could be of use to a range of stakeholders, including decision-makers.

 Future Cost of Wind Energy

 Engineering models can isolate theoretical improvements associated with individual technical changes, e.g., larger rotors.
 These models can also project theoretical cost and energy production from future technology advances.
-Expert elicitation provides a quantifiable means for assessing a range of expert perspectives on future cost of energy.
-All projections of future wind energy costs can be informed by analysis of historical trends that capture both technology and market-related influences.
+Expert elicitation provides a quantifiable means for assessing a range of expert perspectives on the future cost of energy.
+All projections of future wind energy costs can be informed by an analysis of historical trends that capture both technology and market-related influences.

 Value of Wind Energy